MostafaAbdelkarim/Hotel-Reservation-System/README.md

 - Swagger Documentation

 ## Dependencies
-You can fine all dependencies in `pom.xml` file
+You can find all dependencies in `pom.xml` file

 ## How to use
 - Clone the repo.
 - Run using IntelliJ IDEA
-- Connect Datasource to your Postgres database by modifying application.properties file.
+- Connect datasource to your Postgres database by modifying application.properties file.
 - For now, you can run Swagger GUI in browser by accessing the following link:
 ```text
 http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/